 There are A LOT of baby bottles to choose from.
 One of the most popular baby bottles is the Comotomo baby bottles.
 They resemble the breast in the way they empty, they reduce colic because they minimize the amount of air a baby swallows, they’re dishwasher safe, and they last.
 If you want more recommendations on bottles, I do a full review of the best bottles for breastfed babies, and babies in general for that matter.

 Unless you plan to exclusively breastfeed, you want to make sure you have bottles and a bottle brush.
 Make sure you have a bottle brush that is able to clean all parts of the baby bottle syou plan to use.

 Pop-Up High Chair

-This Summer space saving high chair is great for anyone who needs to conserve space or wants a high chair that’s great for traveling.
+This Summer space saving high chair is great for anyone who needs to conserve space or wants a great high chair for traveling.
 This portable high chair folds down and stores easily, is great for both indoor and outdoor use, has a removable food tray, has fabric that is machine washable, and an attached pouch for snack or silverware storage.

 And, as long as you take care of it, you won’t have any issues reselling this portable high chair.

 Babies spit up and drool, and you’ll want to make sure you have burp cloths.
 I would recommend registering for at least 2 packs because you’ll find that you have a few everywhere because you never know when you’ll need them.

 You will quickly learn you can’t carry your baby everywhere all the time.
 There are days it can be impossible to get anything done without wearing your baby.
 If you plan to travel or do any kind of hiking, this carrier will be perfect for you!